 With the EISPP advisory format, several language versions of the same advisory can be stored within one file.
 As a result, all language-independent fields have to be maintained only once; it is only the language-dependent fields for which several versions are supplied.
-Basically, all entries that are either free text (except a few that are clearly language independent) or formatted text can be supplied in multiple languages (see the XML description in Section 5.2 for further details.)
+Basically, all entries that are described as containing either free text or formatted text can be supplied in multiple languages (see the XML description in Section 5.2 for further details.)